Sh3b0/interactive-labs/vms/README.md

     winget install -e --id Lima.Lima
     ```

+1. Ensure "Windows Hypervisor Platform" is enabled in Windows Features.

 1. Use `limactl` **only from Git Bash** (SSH connection fails from Powershell).

 ### Linux (Debian)